• Home

 Do we protect the standard character mark or the design mark?

 A trademark may consist of letters and a design element.
-When you are starting out, the primary mark that you want to protect is the letters and words of the mark, not necessarily the design elements.
+When you are starting out, the primary mark that you want to protect consists of the letters and words of the mark, not necessarily the design elements.

 In this regard, when you have a trademark that has words and a design element, you will generally file only one trademark application for the standard character mark.